 Bangkok Arrival Guide and Travel Tips

-1. Do You Need a Visa to Enter Thailand?
+1. Do You Need a Visa to Enter Bangkok, Thailand?

 “Effective Date 15 July 2024 Thailand offers a New Tourist Visa Exemption Scheme for 60 Days.
 This is valid for 93 countries and territories”

-Pro Tip: Want to stay longer?
+: Want to stay in Thailand longer?
 Start with the visa exemption.
-You can always extend it later at an immigration office for a one time extra 30 days.
+You can always extend it later at an immigration office for a one time extra 30-day stay.
+You do need an outbound ticket within the initial 60-days upon arrival in the country, so prepare accordingly.

 bangkok airport sign welcome travelers

-2. Which Apps Make Life in Bangkok Easier?
+2. Which Apps Make Travel in Bangkok Easier?

-Navigating Bangkok is way simpler when you have this basic selection of apps installed:
+Navigating travel in Bangkok is way simpler when you have this basic selection of apps installed:

 • Grab: This app is your lifesaver for taxis, food, and groceries.
 It’s cashless, reliable, and available in English.

-• Bolt & Indrive : Even cheaper taxi app but with less options available and in Major cities only
+• Bolt & Indrive : Even cheaper ride-share app, but with less options available and in major cities only

 • Google Maps: A must for finding your way around Bangkok’s chaotic streets and public transport systems.